 VIA provides passenger services mandated by the Government of Canada.
 These include rapid intercity services, cross-Canada services, and services to remote communities.

 In Western Canada, VIA provides year-round, all-weather services, including the legendary Canadian train operating between Toronto and Vancouver two times per week during off-peak season (November 1st 2012 until April 30th 2013)and three times per week during peak season (May 1st 2013 until October 31st 2013).
-VIA also operates regional services in the West, between Jasper, Alberta and Prince Rupert, British Columbia; between Winnipeg and Churchill, Manitoba; and between Victoria and Courtenay on Vancouver Island.
+VIA also operates regional services in the West, between Jasper, Alberta and Prince Rupert, British Columbia; between Winnipeg and Churchill, Manitoba.

 In the Ontario - Quebec Corridor, VIA provides intercity passengers with fast, convenient and affordable service, downtown-to-downtown* between Canada’s largest business centres.
 More than 429 Corridor trains run per week, carrying 80 percent of VIA’s total ridership.